mathesar-foundation/mathesar-wiki/team.md

 | Brent Moran | `@brent:matrix.mathesar.org` | `@mathemancer` | Engineering |

 ## Community Team
-The **community team** contributes to Mathesar's design and development and has write access to the `mathesar` repository.
+The **community team** contributes to Mathesar's design and development and has write access to the `mathesar` repository and wiki.

 | **Name** | **Matrix** | **GitHub** | **Roles** |
 |-|-|-|-|